The Caves of Villecroze

 History of caves

-Formed 700,000 years ago, at the end of the last local ice age, the caves are the result of a slow calcification of plants and mosses by a huge waterfall, rich in limestone, which covered the whole of the present cliff.
+Formed 700,000 years ago, at the end of the last local ice age, the caves are the result of a slow calcification of plants and mosses by an immense limestone-rich waterfall that once covered the entire cliff face.

-The rock thus formed, tuff, is the result of the fossilisation of these plants by the limestone water.
+The resulting rock, tuff, is the result of the fossilization of these plants by calcareous water.

-The caves, as well as a large part of the fields around the present village, belonged to the Benedictine monks of the Saint-Victor abbey in Marseille.
-They had a priory near the Saint-Victor chapel and used the caves, still in their natural state, as a place of refuge in the event of raids by the Saracens in the 10th century.
+Les Grottes, as well as a large part of the fields around today's village, belonged to the Benedictine monks of the Saint-Victor abbey in Marseille.
+They had a priory near the Saint-Victor chapel, and used the caves, still in their natural state, as a place of refuge from Saracen raids in the 10th century.

-In 1566, they exchanged the caves with the lord of the valley, Nicolas d'Albertas.
-The latter undertook work to fortify the site and use its impregnable position against possible looters, especially as the Wars of Religion were raging at that time.
-However, there was never a siege and no one ever lived permanently in the caves.
+In 1566, they exchanged the Grottes with Nicolas d'Albertas, the lord of the valley.
+The latter undertook work to fortify the site and use its impregnable position against would-be looters, especially as the Wars of Religion were raging at the time.
+However, there was never a siege, and no one ever lived permanently in the caves.

 In 1633, they were ceded to the commune and remain its property.
-In 1924, they were listed as a Natural Site and Monument of an artistic nature because they combine two criteria: history and geology.
+In 1924, they were included in the list of Sites and Natural Monuments of an Artistic Nature, as they combine two criteria: history and geology.